Plan Your Visit

 - Members of Friends of the LBJ Library and Future Forum membership groups

 - Student groups (including school staff and 1 chaperone per 10 students) with reservations

 - UT students, faculty, staff, and administrators with valid ID

-To ensure that President Johnson's wish for the Library to "be available to all," we offer free admission to the public on several days throughout the year.
+To ensure President Johnson's wish that the Library "be available to all," we offer free admission to the public on several days throughout the year.

 Free admission days: